Runarok/GeeksForGeeks-solutions/README.md

 All problems in this repository are sourced from GeeksforGeeks.
 You can explore the problems [here](https://www.geeksforgeeks.org/explore?page=1&sortBy=difficulty).

 The upload of solutions to this repository was automated using a Chrome extension called [GFG to GitHub](https://chromewebstore.google.com/detail/gfg-to-github/gojabhkegjnlnklkkpkglaembhlknkgk).
 This extension streamlines the process of saving solutions to GitHub.
-> The extension used for automation is available at [GfG-To-GitHub](https://github.com/AtharvaNanavate/GfG-To-GitHub).
+> The Open Source Repository used for automation is available at [GfG-To-GitHub](https://github.com/AtharvaNanavate/GfG-To-GitHub).

 ---